-There are a lot of free and paid plugins in WordPress.org that you can use.
-Here is a list of Best WordPress Image Optimizer Plugins.
+There are a lot of free and paid plugins in WordPress repository that you can use.
 Furthermore, You can use online image resizing and compressing tools.

 Most importantly, use a proper name and ALT tag for your images.
 This will help you rank better in image search.
 Here is the ultimate guide on How to Optimize Images for SEO

 Backlinks are the oldest Google ranking factors usually used to rank content on the first page.
 It helps to increase domain authority, website ranking and traffic.
 But if you create bad/spammy or low-quality backlinks for your site, this can greatly hurt your website’s ranking.

 Always try to get high-quality backlinks.
 100 quality backlinks equal to 1000 low-quality backlinks.